reallyblaised/snakemake-tutorial/README.md

    ```bash
    $ snakemake --help
    ```

 ## Overview

+The power of Snakemake lies in processing several files via independent jobs.
+These, in turn, are regulated by user-defined _rules_, which can accommodate bash and Python commands for I/O, file processing, logging, benchmarking and alike.

 We'll develop a prototypical LHCb analysis workflow, using dummy empty `.root` files, which we'll simply `touch` at each analysis stage for simplicity.
-Realistically, in your amazing project, you will replace these steps with bash commands and Python executables.
+Realistically, in your amazing project, you will replace these simplistic I/O steps with bash commands and Python executables.

+The key point is that Snakemake orchestrates the job dependency, *irrespectively of the exact command executed in each job*.
+The full pipeline is specified by the `Snakefile` file, where rules are declared.
+In this tutorial we enforce a one-to-one correspondence between the stages of this dummy analysis and the rules of the workflow.
+That is, each rule specifies a stage (selection, postprocessing, fitting, etc.) in the analsysis.

-TLDR; the full pipeline is regulated by the `Snakefile` file, where rules are declared.
-The execution order is set by string pattern matching the respective per-rule `input` and `output` directives.
+The rule execution order is set by string pattern matching the respective per-rule `input` and `output` directives.
 You can read more about this design on the Snakemake [_Getting Started_](https://snakemake.github.io) page.
 In the interest of time, let's dive in; certain tools are best learnt by getting your hands dirty.

-The power of Snakemake lies in processing several files via independent jobs.
-These, in turn, are regulated by user-defined _rules_, which can accommodate bash and Python commands for I/O, file processing, logging, benchmarking and alike.

-The tutorial is divided into several sections.
+[**Fixme**] The tutorial is divided into several sections.
 First, we'll start with a basic implementation.
 I'll provide you with commands I typically use to ascertain the correctness of the implementation.
 We'll cover how to deploy Snakemake pipelines on the SubMIT cluster (on both CPU and GPU machines).
 Finally, I'll a few snippets that might come in handy in thornier scenarios.

 ## A prototypical pipeline